 As far as game mechanics goes, DQ1 is pretty simple.
 Because of this, I think it could be adapted into some sort of random generated, play-and-forget game where resuming a game or starting a new one will be easier than in a story heavy, 60hr game.
 There's no big plot, no player-herding, and the setting and monster fauna is lighthearted and fun.

-I have an old DQ project but decided it was time to update it.
+I have an old DQ project [link removed] but decided it was time to update it.

 Adapting the designs to my chibi proportions, and taking some liberties, changing details around.
 I might do weak, normal, strong version of some designs, and alternative versions.
 For example, the might be baby Wyverns, adult ones, and Greater ones, and Star Wyverns as a special.
 I like skeletons, so I'm gonna do a few versions of those, perhaps putting the greater skeleton into a heavy armor similar to that of the regular blue knight.